alethena/Alethena-Shares-Token/README.md

 geth console --rinkeby

-On rinkeby use var InstructionToken = web3.eth.contract(abiArray) where for abiArray the "[]" needs to be included (see ABICopy file)
+On rinkeby use var AlethenaShares = web3.eth.contract(abiArray) where for abiArray the "[]" needs to be included (see ABICopy file)

 Create and unlock user accounts, then go ahead with the commands as in the tests.